thebruce13/bbrotherton-hugo/content/blog/columns.md

 ### Hyphens

-With the reading area getting smaller, I suggest adding hyphens to the text.
-Hyphens have many nuances; brush up on them in my previous article, [Hypens on the Web](https://www.brucebrotherton.com/blog/hyphens-on-the-web/).
-I also enjoy using the `text-align: justified` with this layout as it feels natural and visually appealing.
+Enhance readability with hyphenation in text.
+Learn more about hyphen usage in my article on [Hyphens on the Web](https://www.brucebrotherton.com/blog/hyphens-on-the-web/), coupled with `text-align: justified` for natural and visually appealing text layout.

 ## My solutions